HamidrezaYaghoubi/HamidrezaYaghoubi.github.io/_pages/about.md

 <br>
 <br>
 <p>
-  My research is dedicated to building trustworthy, safety-critical AI systems that people can depend on.
-I pursue two complementary lines of work:
+  My research is dedicated to building trustworthy, safety-critical AI systems that people can rely on.
+Currently, I pursue two complementary lines of work:
 </p>

 <ul>